core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Forward Message Flow {#ssec-derive-ctx-client-init}

-{{fig-message-exchange-client-init}} shows an example of KUDOS run in the forward message flow, with the client acting as KUDOS initiator.
-Even though in this example the first KUDOS message is a request and the second is a response, KUDOS is not constrained to this request/response model and a KUDOS execution can be performed with any combination of CoAP requests and responses. {{ssec-derive-ctx-client-init-requests-only}} shows an example where both KUDOS messages are CoAP requests.
-Furthermore, {{ssec-derive-ctx-client-init-unrelated}} presents an example where KUDOS Response #1 is a response to a different request than KUDOS Request #1.
-Note that in such a case where the forward message flow is used and the client knows that KUDOS Response #2 is coming as a different unrelated response than the response to KUDOS Request #1, then usage of the No-Response CoAP Option {{RFC7967}} in KUDOS Request #1 is possible.
+{{fig-message-exchange-client-init}} shows an example of KUDOS run in the forward message flow, i.e., with the client acting as KUDOS initiator.

 ~~~~~~~~~~~
                      Client                  Server